chelokot/language-learner-tg/docs/vercel-setup.md

 3. During setup add a Postgres database (Storage -> Add Database -> Postgres).
 Vercel will create the database and populate the `DATABASE_URL` environment variable.
 4. Add the environment variable `TOKEN` with the token provided by BotFather.
+   The HTTP function defined in `api/bot.ts` will handle Telegram updates.
 5. Deploy the project.
 The build step runs `npm run postdeploy` which automatically creates the database schema from `sql/schema.sql` and configures the Telegram webhook using `WEBHOOK_URL` or `VERCEL_URL`.